cs-tungthanh/memo.learning/Techs/Event Loop in javascript.md

   - js
   - event-loop
 ---
-# Concept
-JS is a single-threaded programming language
+**JS** is a single-threaded programming language
--> It can only execute one line of code at a time (do one thing)
+- It can only execute one line of code at a time (do one thing) - it's managed by **call stack**, where functions are executed one by one

-**Event loop** is a mechanism that enables JS to handle asynchronous operation effectively
+**Event loop** is a mechanism that enables JS to handle asynchronous operation effectively Main Components:
+- **Call Stack - LIFO**: when you call a func, you put something onto the stack and when you return function, you pop off the top of stack
+- **Callback Queue - FIFO**
+	- Micro (high)
+	- Macro (low)
+- **Web API**: where we register the event handler: for async operations like: setTimeout, DOM events, HTTP request,..
+JS reply on Web API provided by browser
+- Event Loop: is like a manager that constantly checks if the call stack is empty, it takes the first callback from the call back queue and adds it to the stack

 Event loop as **a continuous cycle** that monitor for events from various sources **Event** can include: